leinonen/go-lisp/docs/loop_recur.md

 - Argument count validation
 - RecurException throwing and catching

-## Usage in Go Lisp
+## Usage in GoLisp

 The `loop` and `recur` functions are automatically registered when the control plugin is loaded.
-They can be used immediately in any Go Lisp program.
+They can be used immediately in any GoLisp program.

 ## Performance Benefits